poetic/eslint-config-poetic/README.md

 ## Installation
 Run the following command to install the bits of `eslint` that we need:

-`npm install -g eslint eslint-config-airbnb eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react`
+1) npm install --save eslint-config-poetic

-Then, add the `.eslintrc` and `.eslintignore` files to your app directory.
+2) add "extends": "poetic" to your .eslintrc

 ## Usage
 To run `eslint` from the command line, try this from your app root directory: